xboxoneresearch/xboxoneresearch.github.io/_posts/2024-05-15-xbox-dump-games.md

 # Bazinga!
 Dumping Games on a Retail

+Update 2024.06.09 - Slightly updated the post with more clarifications.

 ## Intro

-After achieving code execution on the Xbox (System OS: 10.0.22621.3446) and utilizing [CVE-2023-21768](https://github.com/xboxoneresearch/CVE-2023-21768-dotnet) for a kernel read-write primitive, there was a brief period were attempts to extract retail game data failed while in the System VM.
-Further investigation for alternative methods were running slim, without having to work on furthering the chain for a Host OS exploit, there was an oversight discovered within the Game OS (ERA).
+After achieving code execution on the Xbox in Retail mode (System OS: 10.0.22621.3446) and utilizing [CVE-2023-21768](https://github.com/xboxoneresearch/CVE-2023-21768-dotnet) for a kernel read-write primitive, there was a brief period were attempts to extract retail game data failed while in the System VM.
+While it's possible to mount XVCs into SytemOS, the OS will only let you read/dump the plaintext files in the container (Icons that show in dashboard, app manifest).

+Further investigation for alternative methods were running slim, without having to work on furthering the chain for a Host OS exploit.
+Then an oversight was discovered within the Game OS (ERA)!

 Let's look into that.
 Please note, details in regards to code execution and the entry point aren't shareable at the moment.